matshel/holidaze/README.md

 Password: mats1234

+NB!
+Heroku do no longer host the backend.

 ## Description

 A local tourism agency in Bergen is launching a new website called ‘Holidaze’ for visitors to the area to be able to find hotels, B&Bs and guesthouses, and for the accommodation owners to receive enquiries.